Warehouse 13: Games

 In August 2016, Infinite Dreams Gaming and Conquest Gaming announced Warehouse 13: The Board Game coming to Kickstarter.
 It is a semi-cooperative game for three to five players taking the role of Warehouse Agents with one player working secretly against the Warehouse.
 Agents must work together trying to retrieve artifacts while uncovering the identity of the traitor.

-An expansion was funded on Kickstarter in 2021, but still hasn't been fulfilled as of July 2024 with the last update in March 2022.
+An expansion was funded on Kickstarter in 2021, but still has not been fulfilled as of July 2024 with the last update in March 2022.

 Tie-Ins with Other Novels

 In the John Ringo novel Queen of Wands, Artie and Claudia make an appearance at the end of the novella 'The Shadow of Death' to take possession of an Osemi artifact from Barbara Everett.